 Understanding your benefit entitlement

-When you make a new claim or inform us about a change in your circumstances, we'll send you a letter advising you how much benefit you are entitled to and how we calculated it.
+When you make a new claim or tell us about a change in your circumstances, we'll send you a letter.
+The letter will tell you how much benefit you will get and how it is calculated.

 You can view your benefit entitlement and letters on your MyHarrow Account.